 Romans are stylish people.
 They love elegance and both men and women look chic on the streets of Rome.

 They also embrace casual style but with an elegant edge.
 You definitely don’t need to keep your jeans at home.

 November is one of the least popular months in Rome (so I’m told) because it tends to rain a lot.
 The weather is certainly unpredictable from day to day.
 It can get cold, really sunny and yes, there’s also rain.

-That’s why I’ve taken the layered approach to packing for Rome in November.
+That’s why I’ve taken the layered approach to pack for Rome in November.
 That way, you can take layers on or off as you go through the day.

 Video: how to layer for winter

-With casual style and an elegant touch, you’ll still fit right into Rome.
+With casual style and elegant touch, you’ll still fit right into Rome.